IlIllII/travian_bot/README.md

 If you want to use it there are a few things you need to do.

 First, you need to input your credentials on the webdriver file.
 Next, input your build queue (the building codes can be found in brain.py).
 If you want raids sent out, you have to fill out the cycler text files.
 As their name suggests, each is for a different unit type.
-If you want to train troops, right now you have to edit the amount in the webdriver function.
+If you want to train troops, right now you have to edit the amount in the train() function near the bottom of brain.py.
 Finally, you can edit which tasks the program will execute by changing the program() function in brain.py.